 Executive Non-Executive Independent Director An executive director A non-executive director An independent director Role forms part of the Board also forms part of the also forms part of the through which the Board through which the Board through which the corporate powers of the corporate powers of the corporate powers of the Company are exercised, Company are exercised, Company are exercised, all business of the all business of the all business of the Company is conducted, Company is conducted, Company is conducted, and all property of the and all property of the and all property of the Company is controlled.
 Company is controlled.
 Company is controlled.
 An executive director, in An independent addition to the above director, however, role, provides qualitative further plays the role of and timely lines of giving objective and information and impartial analysis in the connection between Management and the Board. deliberations and decisions of the Board and the committees he belongs to.
 Under the New CG Manual, the independent directors are members of and chairmen of the Audit Committee, the Corporate Governance Committee, the Related Party Transactions Committee, and the Risk Oversight Committee Accountabilities The New CG Manual emphasizes that a director's office is one of trust and confidence.
 A director should, therefore, act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
 He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
-The requirements of the New CG Manual for an executive director also apply to a non-executive director.
+The New CG Manual also sets out the following duties and responsibilities of a director: 1.
+To conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be The requirements of the New CG Manual for an executive director also apply to a non-executive director.
 The requirements of the New CG Manual for executive and non-executive directors also apply to an independent director.
-In addition, the independent director of the Company is expected to be independent of Management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere The New CG Manual also sets out the following duties and responsibilities of a director: with his exercise of independent judgment in carrying out his responsibilities as a director.
-1. To conduct fair business transactions with the Company, fully disclose to the Board any interest he may have in any matter or transaction to be acted upon by the And while his absence will not affect the quorum requirement for meetings, an independent director is enjoined by the CG Manual to always attend Board meetings to promote transparency.
+In addition, the independent director of the Company is expected to be independent of Management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director.
+And while his absence will not affect the quorum requirement for meetings, an independent director is enjoined by the CG Manual to always attend Board meetings to promote transparency.